jcrm1/GHCommitGraphAnimator/README.md

 # GHCommitGraphAnimator
-Animates the GitHub commit graph using a web extension.
+Displays Bad Apple on the GitHub commit graph using a web extension.
 Can also play sound.
 Contains Bad Apple in text form in `content.js`.
 I recommend opening it in VS Code.
 Most values are hardcoded.
 I might clean it up in the future.
 For now, it works, and that's enough for me.
 ### See it in action here: